sfigg/commercialization-public/docset/manufacture/iot/build-retail-image.md

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites

-We'll start with the ProjectA image we created from [Lab 1a: Create a basic image](create-a-basic-image.md), and updated in [Lab 1b: Add an app to your image](deploy-your-app-with-a-standard-board.md), [Lab 1c:  Add a file and a registry setting to an image](add-a-registry-setting-to-an-image.md), and [Lab 1d: Add a provisioning package to an image](add-a-provisioning-package-to-an-image.md).
+We'll start with the ProjectA image we created from [Lab 1a: Create a basic image](create-a-basic-image.md).
+You can include any of the updates from [Lab 1b: Add an app to your image](deploy-your-app-with-a-standard-board.md), [Lab 1c:  Add a file and a registry setting to an image](add-a-registry-setting-to-an-image.md), [Lab 1d: Add a provisioning package to an image](add-a-provisioning-package-to-an-image.md), and [Lab 1e: Add a driver to an image](add-a-driver-to-an-image.md).

 ## <span id="Add_your_app_to_the_retail_configuration_file"></span><span id="add_your_app_to_the_retail_configuration_file"></span><span id="ADD_YOUR_APP_TO_THE_RETAIL_CONFIGURATION_FILE"></span>Add your app to the retail configuration file